You are in: VOLUNTEER OPPORTUNITIES

 Arts & Crafts; Building Maintenance; Creative Writing; Dance; Door Greeter; Drama; Driving Corps Van/Bus; Evangelism; Fundraising; Gardening; Help Answering Phones; Helping People Move; Hospitality; Making Phone Calls; Ministry: Minstering to Youth, Seniors, Teens, Youngs Adults, Women; Missions; Multimedia; Organizing Closets; Organizing Special Events; Playing an Instrument; Prayer Ministry; Preaching; Providing meals for shut-ins; Running the sound board; Sending Cards; Serving as an usher; Serving pot-luck luncheons; Set design & construction; Sewing; Sharing Testimony; Singing; Sports/Recreation; Teaching Adult Bible Study; Teaching Children's Bible Study; Visiting shut-ins.

 Do you possess leadership skills that may lend support to the community through the Salvation Army programs?
 The Salvation Army of Pasco County always looks for dedicated individuals, with a passion for serving the community, to serve on its Salvation Army Advisory Board, board members meet once a month to discuss ways to foster growth in the community and benefit others in myriad ways.
 Please join us in doing the most good for Pasco County.
-Please contact Maria Matheus, Corps Liaison, at 727.815.8539 for more information.
+Please contact Maria Matheus, Public Relations Coordinator, at 727.815.8539 for more information.

 USDA Non-Discrimination Statement